osmlab/name-suggestion-index/CONTRIBUTING.md

 ### :convenience_store: &nbsp; Add missing brands

-If it exists, we want to know about it!
+If it exists, we want to know about it!!

 Some brands aren't mapped enough (50+ times) to automatically be added to the index so this is a valuable way to get ahead of incorrect tagging.